01-edu/public/subjects/jumpo/README.md

 - This game should have a main menu that must have a:

   - Start button, that loads the game.
-  - Stats button, that shows you how many coins you’ve collected overall, how many times you died, number of games and highest score.
+  - Stats button, that shows you how many coins you have collected overall, how many times you died, the number of games done and the highest score.
 You can add more information if you want to.
   - Leaderboard button, that shows the 5 highest scores ever made.
   - Credits button, that shows the names of the developers that worked on the project.
   - Character button, that shows the locked and unlocked characters.